Lash License Lookup by State

 How to use this tool

-- Pick your state.
-Select Texas or Florida.
+1. Pick your state.
+Select California, Florida, Georgia, New York, or Texas.
 Licensing rules differ between states, so results change based on where you plan to work.

 If you already hold a license, switch to the “I already have a license” tab to see exactly what your current license allows.